 These resources cover a range of themes, including anxiety and relaxation, managing stress, positivity, developing time management skills, sleep, mindfulness and understanding your worries.

-Added as part of our recent ACTNow campaign, the hub now includes tailored resources for students, trainees and newly qualified pharmacists.
+Added as part of our recent ACTNow campaign, this now includes tailored resources for students, trainees and newly qualified pharmacists.

 - Our visualisation and preparedness video containing tips for the assessment from our Senior Wellbeing Officer, Melissa

 - A Revision planner to help make sure you are balancing your revision time with activities inspired by the 5 ways to wellbeing.